Screen As Room: An Architectural Perspective on User Interfaces

-Of course there is a different side to the ability of rooms to influence the behavior of those within: Nudge theory holds that the mere spatial order of elements can change the way people interact with them The classic example is putting the salad bar first in a cafeteria to induce healthy eating., but spatial interventions need not be so subtle, or work in favor of those affected: The whole discipline of “hostile architecture” is concerned with creating spaces that are adversarial to the needs of some of their visitors (usually the least affluent ones) and thwart some behaviors while encouraging others.
-These kinds of interventions are all too well known to designers of digital products, as most of them are familiar with using dark patterns to nudge users towards behavior that isn’t in their interest.
+Of course, there is a different side to the ability of rooms to influence the behavior of those within: Nudge theory holds that the mere spatial order of elements can change the way people interact with them The classic example is putting the salad bar first in a cafeteria to induce healthier eating behaviors., but spatial interventions need not be so subtle, or work in favor of those affected: The whole discipline of “hostile architecture” is concerned with creating spaces that are adversarial to the needs of some of their visitors (usually the least affluent ones) and thwart some behaviors while encouraging others.
+Of course, Bentham’s Panopticon and Foucault’s comments on it as a metaphor for society also come to mind.
+These kinds of interventions are all too well known to designers of digital products.
+Most of them are familiar with using dark patterns to nudge users towards behavior that isn’t in their interest.
 There are few professions that pride themselves on leaving people hooked — architects of casinos maybe?

 Figuring out the right problems to solve and the right amount of problems to tackle at once may well be our biggest dare.
 Even the greatest architects struggled with this: “All problems can never be solved. … Indeed it is a characteristic of the twentieth century that architects are highly selective in determining which problems they want to solve.
 Mies [van der Rohe], for instance, makes wonderful buildings only because he ignores many aspects of a building.
 If he solved more problems, his buildings would be far less potent.”
 Paul Rudolph, as cited in Robert Venturi, 1966: “Complexity and Contradiction in Architecture” [p.
 16] Reading this quote reminds me of Things by Cultured Code, an exquisitely designed task-management app.
-It is often cited as one of the best designed apps ever and every detail of the app has been given extensive polish.
+It is often cited as one of the best-designed apps ever, and every detail of the app has been given extensive polish.
 But how is this possible?
 Well, its feature set is rather small, which is appropriate given its narrow focus: it’s a single-user to-do list application.
-When the ability to set reminders for tasks was added it felt like a breakthrough feature.
-Many apps try to look like Things, but fail to realize that the high-quality minimalist visual design is a direct result of its decision to only solve very few problems.
+When the creators added the ability to set reminders for tasks, it felt like a breakthrough feature.
+Many apps try to look like Things but fail to realize that the high-quality minimalist visual design directly results from its decision to solve very few problems.
 Just like Mies van der Rohe’s Barcelona Pavilion it is a breathtaking piece of design whose approach is often revered and imitated without understanding the context that it was created for.
 Would you want to live in Mies’ Pavilion?
-I wouldn’t, and obviously neither would Mies: It is a representational building and as such solves only a very limited set of problems, which are very different from those of a residential building.
+I wouldn’t, and obviously neither would Mies: It is a representational building and, as such, solves only a minimal set of problems, which are very different from those of a residential building.

 On the other side of the spectrum we find the McMansions of digital applications.
-Behemoths like Photoshop or Jira which, while solving lots of problems, have grown over decades, becoming ever more ponderous and unsightly!
-If we are looking for guidance on how to design good applications, this is certainly no role-model.
+Behemoths like Photoshop or Jira, which, while solving lots of problems, have grown over decades, becoming ever more ponderous and unsightly!
+If we are looking for guidance on designing good applications, this is certainly no role model.

 Looking at most of the digital products I use, I couldn’t agree more.